OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 <PublicPreviewBannerPartial />

 The Arbitrum Orbit SDK is a comprehensive toolkit designed for intermediate blockchain developers interested in building on the Arbitrum Orbit platform.

-This SDK facilitates the creation and management of your own Orbit chain using the advanced capabilities of [Viem](https://viem.sh), a modern alternative to traditional Ethereum libraries like _ethers.js_ and _web3.js_.
+This SDK facilitates creating and managing your own Orbit chain using the advanced capabilities of [Viem](https://viem.sh), a modern alternative to traditional Ethereum libraries like _ethers.js_ and _web3.js_.

 ### Capabilities of the SDK:

-- **Configuration and Deployment**: Simplifies the process of configuring and deploying Orbit chain's core contracts.
+- **Configuration and Deployment**: Simplifies configuring and deploying Orbit chain's core contracts.
-- **Initialization and Management**: After deployment, the SDK helps you initialize your chain and adjust configuration parameters.
+- **Initialization and Management**: The SDK helps you initialize your chain and adjust configuration parameters after deployment.
 - **Ongoing Support and Updates**: Future releases will bring new features, such as tools for creating custom dashboards and monitoring systems for your Orbit chain.
 Feel free to return to this page regularly for updates.

 Here are the steps you can take to create an Orbit chain with the Orbit SDK: